bartmichu/urbstat/README.md

 # URBSTAT

-A missing command-line tool for UrBackup Server - finally here. `urbstat` gives you quick insights into data usage, client status, and activities, making it easier to spot problems, troubleshoot, and keep your backups running smoothly.
+The essential command-line tool for UrBackup Server. `urbstat` provides quick insights into data usage, client status, and activities, making it easier to spot problems, troubleshoot, and keep your backups running smoothly.

 You can use this Deno-based tool in two ways: either as a precompiled executable or by running the script directly with Deno - whichever works best for you.